Exact Time: 5 to 10 Hours

 So, if you’re a bathroom procrastinator, how do you know when it’s time to get up and go?

-If your bladder tells you it’s full and has to go, I always advise you to go to the restroom to empty it.
+If your bladder tells you it’s complete and has to go, I always advise you to go to the restroom to empty it.
 That’s typically a good sign that your brain and bladder are talking with each other.

 The disadvantages of holding your pee